How to make Word documents accessible

 If you’re checking a Word document

-- tables are used for layout
+- tables are used for layout instead of data

-- the content does not read clearly row‑by‑row
+- content does not read clearly row‑by‑row

-- there are merged or empty cells
+- cells are merged or blank

 - the table is complex or nested